brendanmetzger/ledger/README.md

 ## todo
 - [ ] add date to emails
 - [x] student preview for practice notes
-- [ ] improve way to take attendance
+- [ ] improve way to take attendance (attendance is registered by a quick quiz)
 - [x] crunch notes into 1 line before saving
 - [ ] make a checklist for things to mark off
   - deprecated techniques